ChristianLempa/videos/wireguard-docker/README.md

 - Linux Server running Ubuntu 20.04 LTS or newer

-You can still install Docker on a Linux Server that is not running Ubuntu, however, this may require different commands!
+*For installing Docker on other Linux distriubtions or different versions than Ubuntu 20.04 LTS, follow the [official installation instructions](https://docs.docker.com/install/).*

-## 1. Install Docker, and Docker-Compose
+## Install Docker, and Docker-Compose

 You can still install Docker on a Linux Server that is not running Ubuntu, however, this may require different commands!

-### 1.1.
-Install Docker
+### Install Docker
 ```bash
 sudo apt update